rust-lang/rfcs/text/0000-default-field-values.md

 it has no interaction with the defaults values and the ability to construct variants of said enum.
 However, as specified by [RFC 2008], `#[non_exhaustive]` is permitted on variants.
-When that occurs, the behaviour is the same as if it had been attached to a `struct` with the same fields.
+When that occurs, the behaviour is the same as if it had been attached to a `struct` with the same fields and field visibility.

 ### Interaction with `#[default]`